FTBTeam/FTB-Library-Legacy/README.md

 }

 dependencies {
-    compile 'com.github.LatvianModder:FTBLib:3.0.2'
-    compile 'com.github.LatvianModder:PermissionAPI:1.0.0' //Needed until Forge PermissionAPI PR is merged }
+    compile 'com.github.LatvianModder:FTBLib:3.1.1' //Or use 1.9-SNAPSHOT as version, if you want latest }
 ```

 You probably also want to add "required-after:ftbl" or "after:ftbl" in your @Mod's dependencies.
 Most of the APIs don't need hard dependency, but things like GUIs, Notifications etc. won't work without FTBLib loaded